seqlrn/seqlrn.github.io/Readme.md

 - **May 17: Recurrent Neural Networks**

 	Recurrent neural networks use feedback loops to introduce temporal context or "memory" into the network.
+	We look at causes of vanishing gradient, and how it can be mitigated using long short-term memory (LSTM) networks or gated recurrent units (GRUs).

 > _May 24: no class (Pentecost)_